One Size Fits All?

 How Frequently Do Leptospirosis Vaccine Side Effects Occur And What Is In These Vaccines That Cause Them To Have So Many Side Effects?

 A vaccine’s potential for undesirable side effects is sometimes called its potential for “reactogenicity”.
-My calls and emails to the USDA Center for Biologics in Ames, IA and Merial were an attempt to get that answer for you.
-Neither would cooperate in providing the information I know that they have on file.
-The European veterinary regulatory agency was similarly tight-lipped about providing that data.
-In December of 2013, I managed to get some bad reaction reports from the USDA by filling a Freedom of Information Request.
-None of the reports they sent me were sufficiently detailed to be of any value and brand names had all been blacked out.
-Later I received an email from the Center For Veterinary Biologics informing me that they planned to change their policy in the near future to require vaccine manufacturers to report all undesirable (adverse) vaccine reactions to them – as well as make that data easily accessible online to the public on the CVB website.
-As of mid 2019, they still have not done so.
+My calls and emails to the USDA Center for Biologics in Ames, IA and Boehringer Ingelheim/Merial were an attempt to get that answered for you.
+Neither would cooperate in providing the information that I know that they have on file.
+The European veterinary regulatory agency was similarly tight-lipped.
+Some years ago I managed to get a few bad reaction reports from the USDA by filling a Freedom of Information Request.
+None of the reports were sufficiently detailed to be of any value and brand names had all been blacked out.
+Later I received an email from the Center For Veterinary Biologics informing me that they planned to change their policy in the future to require vaccine manufacturers to report all undesirable (adverse) vaccine reactions to them – as well as make that data easily accessible online to the public.
+As of 2021, they still have not done so.
 Much of their budget are fees charged the vaccine manufacturers and they are not about to bite the hand that feeds them.
 The pharmaceutical companies fear transparency.
 They have an army of lobbyists in Washington to protect their interests.
 But there is no one there lobbying for you or your pet’s interest.
 If one brand of vaccine causes more problems than another or if one vaccination method is safer than another is something they never intend to reveal to you.
 Experience in human medicine shows that only about 1% of human adverse events get reported to the FDA.
 The number of dog and cat vaccine reactions that get reported to CVB is likely only a fraction of 1%.
 If you report an adverse vaccine event to the the vaccine manufacturer, there is no requirement that they pass on that information to the USDA/CVB.

 Is The Dynamics Of Every Bad Vaccine Reaction Pretty Much The Same?